shirgoldbird/queerjews.com/src/pages/terms.md

 - Be kind and respectful to others.
 - Only submit personals for yourself, or for someone who's agreed to have you submit on their behalf.
-- Don't submit anything hateful, illegal, or spammy.
+- Not submit anything hateful, illegal, or spammy.

 We will remove or reject content that doesn't follow our guidelines.